alinapaz/alinapaz.github.io/_posts/2019-5-19-boilingwatercake.md

 1. Heat oven to 350°F. Grease two 9-inch round baking pans or 1 13x9x2 inch baking pan.

-2. Stir together sugar, flour, cocoa, baking powder, baking soda and salt in large bowl.
+2. Stir together sugar, flour, cocoa, baking powder, baking soda and salt in a large bowl.

-3. Add eggs, milk, butter, vanilla and almond extracts; beat on medium speed of mixer 2 minutes.
+3. Add eggs, milk, butter, vanilla and almond extracts; beat on medium speed with a mixer for 2 minutes.

 4. Stir in boiling water (batter will be thin).
-Pour batter into prepared pans.
+Pour the batter into prepared pans.

 3. Bake 30 to 35 minutes (more like 40 min with the 13x9x2 pan) or until a knife inserted in center comes out clean.
-Cool 10 minutes; remove from pans to wire racks.
-Cool.
+Cool for ~10 minutes.

 4. Skip the frosting and serve with ice cream of your choice.